 Have you ever faced issues while traveling in Indian railways because you couldn’t understand the meaning of your PNR status?
-It’s just not you, but many people don’t relate to the reports generated by PNR Status page.
-In the past few years, there has been a considerable increase in the number of people who check their Irctc PNR Status through their mobiles or internet.
-While this is simplified the process of knowing the status of a train ticket, there are many people who are still not aware of the small details that say about the PNR Status.
+It’s just not you, but many people don’t relate to the reports generated by the passenger name record Status page.
+In the past few years, there has been a considerable increase in the number of people who check their IRCTC PNR Status through their mobiles or the internet.
+While this is simplified the process of knowing the status of a train ticket, there are many people who are still not aware of the small details that say about the ticket status.
 Listed below are some abbreviations that tell you the precise status of your ticket.
 You can also see the image to know more about it.

-CAN/MOD: If you see this message on enquiry, it means your ticket has been cancelled.
+CAN/MOD: If you see this message on enquiry, it means your ticket has been canceled.
 It can be either due to your request or lack of confirmation.
-If you have cancelled your ticket through the travel agent or via the Indian railways site, the next moment you enquire about the ticket, you will find the status to be this.
+If you have canceled your ticket through the travel agent or via the Indian Railways site, the next moment you enquire about the ticket, you will find the status to be this.
 It simply means you don’t have a ticket to travel anymore.

 CKWL: This refers to any ticket that’s waiting under the tatkal booking.
-The difference between tatkal and general booking lies in the allotment of seat.
-When a tatkal waiting is confirmed, you get a confirmed personal seat, where as with general reservation, your ticket moves in the RAC category.
+The difference between tatkal and general booking lies in the allotment of seats.
+When a Tatkal waiting is confirmed, you get a confirmed personal seat, whereas with general reservation, your ticket moves in the RAC category.

-RAC: When your PNR Status enquiry shows RAC, it means you can travel with a co passenger by sharing a single seat.
+RAC: When your PNR Status inquiry shows RAC, it means you can travel with a co-passenger by sharing a single seat.
 It stands for reservation against cancellation.
 In case, any confirmed traveler cancels his ticket, you get his seat.
 You can even travel in AC coaches with a RAC ticket.

 PQWL: This stands for Pooled Quota Wait List, which refers to the waiting ticket status when a ticket is booked through a railway quota.